lsivitz/crocodoc-python/README.md

 ## Installation

-First, get the library.
+We suggest installing the library using pip.

-Navigate into the folder you want to keep the library in.
+    pip install crocodoc

-We suggest adding the library as a submodule in your git project.
+You can also add the library as a submodule in your git project.

     git submodule add git@github.com:crocodoc/crocodoc-python.git